raspberrypilearning/memory/en/step_1.md

 ## Introduction

-In this project, you will create a memory game where you have to memorise and repeat a sequence of random colours!
+In this project, you will create a memory game in which you have to memorise and repeat a random sequence of colours!

 ### What you will make